trebisky/Zynq/sdboot/README.md

 One last note.
 I will have to fully initialize the serial port as the bootrom will not do that for me when booting from SD card.

+The original code came from the zzyzx project in my Antminer repo.